oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/ai-infrastructure/litellm/README.md

 <!-- ![Hybrid shards](assets/images/litellm.png "LiteLLM") -->

+# When to use this asset?

+To run the inference tutorial with local deployments of Mistral 7B Instruct v0.3 using a vLLM inference server powered by an NVIDIA A10 GPU and a LiteLLM Proxy Server on top.

+# How to use this asset?

+These are the prerequisites to run this tutorial:
+* An OCI tenancy with A10 quota
+* A Huggingface account with a valid Auth Token
+* A valid OpenAI API Key

 ## Introduction

 LiteLLM provides a proxy server to manage auth, loadbalancing, and spend tracking across 100+ LLMs.
 All in the OpenAI format.